 "To the captain of the Blue Horizon," said Vanessa's casual voice from an overhead speaker.
 "I am Captain Mariposa of the SS Giggling Ghost, the purple freighter currently parked next to yours.
 As the commander of a space freighter, I'm sure you are aware that personalities sometimes clash and tempers flare.
 Such was the case yesterday in a disagreement with one of my crewmates.
 I admit that I can sometimes be hot-headed, and I wish to offer an apology to Taro Nichols for my actions yesterday, as well as extend them to you for being caught in the middle of our argument.
-Please let Taro know that I have had second thoughts concerning her departure, and that if she will agree to come back to the Ghost, she will be reinstated with a substantial raise that will effectively pay her twice what she was getting before.
+Please let Taro know that I have had second thoughts concerning her departure, and that if she will agree to come back to the Ghost, she will be reinstated with a substantial raise that will effectively double what she was getting before.
 I have a new contract written up and I eagerly await her return.
 I appreciate your time, Captain, and thank you in advance for relaying my message to her."

 The recording ended and then Merlin looked over at her in concern.
 "Taro," he said in a quiet voice.
 "You are currently contracted to me now, but if you wish to return to your old crew at a salary greater than what I can pay, I will nullify the contract for you in appreciation for setting us up with our first four clients.
 I think once we're on our way and established in the business, I can—"

 Merlin's words were interrupted by sudden laughter.
-Taro laughed aloud and shook her head with a wide grin.
+Taro shook her head with a wide grin.
 "She's finally discovered that there are no records of our past clients within the databanks of the Ghost's computer," she said in apparent glee.
 She reached out and put a hand on the wolf's arm.
 "Merlin, I'm not going anywhere but where the Blue Horizon takes me," she assured him.
-"Vanessa is not that forgiving to take me back simply because she had second thoughts.
+"Vanessa is not that forgiving to take me back simply because she has had second thoughts.
 She only wants my clientele list of contacts, and I am sure that she would make up some excuse to fire me again just as soon as we reached our first destination.
-The doubled-pay would only last for one voyage, and I'm sure she thinks it would be worth that just to get the list back."
+The double-pay would only last for one voyage, and I'm sure she thinks it would be worth that just to get the list back."

 "You aren't going to accept her offer?" the captain asked tentatively.

 "No. I am not.
 You gave me a better offer, and I willingly signed my contract."
 She moved closer to the wolf and slipped her arms around his neck, putting her nose up next to his.
-"I don't normally get chummy with those in authority over me," she said in a whisper, "but if you need further convincing, I'm sure I can think of other ways to thank you for hiring me."
+"I don't normally get chummy with those in authority over me," she said in a whisper, "but if you need further convincing, I'm sure I can think of other ways to properly thank you for hiring me."

 Merlin swallowed, but otherwise remained perfectly still, acutely aware of the points of contact between their bodies.
 She simply smiled into his amber eyes for a long moment, allowing him the time to reply.
 The vixen was no stranger to the effect her curves had on the opposite sex, and she had often used that to her advantage, but she would never force herself on anyone.